 An answer to the challenge of supplier risk has already presented itself in the shape of video-led remote audit and inspection.

-In Q3 2021, the global accreditation organizations IAF and ILAC, along with the standards development organization ISO, carried out a survey on remote techniques.
-They found 90% of businesses engaging in remote audit activity agreed that organizations can effectively benefit from remote audits in the future.
+In Q3 2021, the global accreditation organisations IAF and ILAC, along with the standards development organisation ISO, carried out a survey on remote techniques.
+They found 90% of businesses engaging in remote audit activity agreed that organisations can effectively benefit from remote audits in the future.

 The value goes beyond saving time and money with the use of technology.
 Remote auditing sets the scene for greater visibility on supplier risks new and old – including ESG performance and cybersecurity.

 Almost all (95%) businesses say a reduced environmental footprint is one of the main drivers for wanting more remote assurance activities in the future.
 Reducing carbon miles travelled is a big tick in the box of the ‘environmental’ element of any ESG strategy.

 Remote audits also address many health and safety considerations for both parties, allowing inspection in difficult or unsafe locations more easily, minimising risk.
 A pressurised chamber at the bottom of the North Sea might, for example, be managed via a video link with the vessel operator.
 At the same time, interruptions to employees’ regular workflow, and other related inconveniences experienced during an onsite audit, are minimised.

 But it’s the real-time assurance where remote auditing really comes into its own and shows its potential for more robust, more efficient, and more productive supply chain management in the long-term.
 It encourages a shift away from ‘moment in time’ checks, towards continuous monitoring.
 Instead of just getting a momentary snapshot, businesses have visibility all-year round, a principle which can also be extended to cybersecurity.